cysouw/diathesis/text/c04_reflexive.md

 ### [ NLD | NLd ] Self-inflicting dative reflexive + location {#sec:reflexive-self-dative-location}

-Dative experiencers stemming from possessor raising (see [@sec:prepositions-possessor-of-location-to-dative-experiencer]) can also be self-inflicting [@Next a,b], leading to possible dative reflexive pronouns [@Next c].
+Dative experiencers stemming from possessor raising (see [@sec:prepositions-possessor-of-location-to-dative-experiencer]) can also be self-inflicting [@next a,b], leading to possible dative reflexive pronouns [@next c].

 :::ex
 a.
 Ich klopfe dir auf die Schulter.